Metacor/Minecraft-Speedrun-Guide/readme.md

 	* Keep consistent Capitalization *(make sure all instances of an item/entity/word are the same)*
 		* *not counting the first word of a sentence*
 		* *italicized side comments, such as this, should be lower case*
-			* *unless linking to a Video, Guide Section, or Item*
+			* *unless referencing an otherwise Capitalized Item/Video/Section/Entity*
 	* Double Check every Link to make sure it actually links something *(and make sure it leads to the correct place)*
 	* Make sure there isn't any superfluous information in the Speedrun Guide section *(move it to Tips & Tricks)*